Education

 Participants for Phase I:

-From the inner city of Los Angeles, there are nine middle schools that presented the information for this study.
-This sample of study for phase I comprises of a unit of those students who are at high school stage in the inner city of Los Angeles school district.
+In the inner city of Los Angeles, nine middle schools were presented with the information for this study.
+This sample of study for phase I comprises a unit of those students who are at the high school stage in the inner city of the Los Angeles school district.
 The unit of high school students was from 2012 sessions of school.
-In 2016, a total number of 391 students was expected to be graduated.
+In 2016, a total number of 391 students were expected to be graduated.

-The experts discussed on how to reduce and prevent the problem of the lower number of graduates in the upcoming years of high school.
-Furthermore, these authorities also argue about the failure in academics which starts from the primary years, and that’s why there are many students who fail to graduate every year.
-The bad grades and lower self-confidence are a result of poor attendance that initially begins from elementary school which leads a student to have a bad progress.
-Due to the lack of knowledge a student’s behavior is not beneficial or helpful to lead them to success and academic achievements (Krueger, Tran, Hummer & Chang, 2015).
-This research was started by examining the student info from the aggregate of student accounts and records.
-The investigator noted the registrations of students, primary admission in the school district and educational results like dropouts, lower number of graduates, graduates, those who moved, homeschooled and those who are still enrolled.
-They also noted each student’s background, family status, and gender and grade retention.
+The experts discussed how to reduce and prevent the problem of the lower number of graduates in the upcoming years of high school.
+Furthermore, these authorities also argue about academic failure, which starts in the primary years, and that’s why there are many students who fail to graduate every year.
+Bad grades and lower self-confidence are a result of poor attendance, which initially begins in elementary school and leads a student to make bad progress.
+Due to the lack of knowledge, a student’s behaviour is not beneficial or helpful in leading them to success and academic achievements (Krueger, Tran, Hummer & Chang, 2015).
+This research started by examining student information from the aggregate of student accounts and records.
+The investigator noted the registrations of students, primary admission in the school district, and educational results, such as dropouts, lower number of graduates, graduates who moved, homeschooled, and those who are still enrolled.
+They also noted each student’s background, family status, gender and grade retention.
 Moreover, the school district of Los Angeles was used for this research because it has the highest rates of lower graduates in the state.

 Phase II Participants and Design Overview

-From the questions 3 and 4, it was directed by the research that the members were graded and arranged in a sample of teachers and principals which was based on the inner city of Los Angeles school district.
-Though, an unplanned process was used to choose individuals from this graded sample, as it is recorded that this sample was not planned to be a demonstrative sample.
+Questions 3 and 4 were directed by the research that the members were graded and arranged in a sample of teachers and principals, which was based on the inner city of Los Angeles school district.
+However, an unplanned process was used to choose individuals from this graded sample, as it is recorded that this sample was not planned to be a demonstrative sample.
 The intention was to give a considerable and important opinion to the quantitative info or data.
-This sample of administrators, teachers, and principals are cohorts and units from phase 1 who remained in the lives of the students.
-The sample of students who were quizzed was from the elementary or nursery groups in phase I and only graduates and late-graduates were included.
+This sample of administrators, teachers, and principals are cohorts and units from Phase 1 who remained in the lives of the students.
+The sample of students who were quizzed was from the elementary or nursery groups in phase I, and only graduates and late-graduates were included.
 Those students who were omitted from the sample were the ones who drew back for other reasons.

-The sample of administrators and teachers comprised of 25 educationalists and a sample chosen from a total of 290 teachers and 22 K-12 administrators in 63 districts of Los Angeles.
+The sample of administrators and teachers comprised 25 educationalists, and a sample was chosen from a total of 290 teachers and 22 K-12 administrators in 63 districts of Los Angeles.
 A random sample was used to get a demonstrative sample of both teachers and administrators.
-Additionally, 150 students who were late-graduates and graduates from the kindergarten unit group were offered by the district to the investigator; the number of names which were used in the study was 150.
+Additionally, 150 students who were late graduates and graduates from the kindergarten unit group were offered by the district to the investigator; the number of names used in the study was 150.

-The school officials at the board office gave names to the researcher were of all the teachers and administrators.
-It was important to take account of all the teachers and administrators who were representing all the schools in the district were to decrease and avoid the discrimination in the research.
+The school officials at the board office gave names to the researchers of all the teachers and administrators.
+It was important to take into account all the teachers and administrators who were representing all the schools in the district to decrease and avoid discrimination in the research.
 The names of the administrators were categorized separately in one group, and the names of the qualified teachers were placed in 12 different groups.

-Each group represented a school presently in the district with two schools that were closed however they were present before the union.
-The names from the main list were certified, and the groups were labeled and tagged to guarantee that the teachers who were appointed to those schools were in the correct group.
+Each group represented a school presently in the district with two schools that were closed; however, they were present before the union.
+The names from the main list were certified, and the groups were labelled and tagged to guarantee that the teachers who were appointed to those schools were in the correct group.
 The random sample of teachers comprised of only qualified teachers,

-The head sample comprised of counselors, instructional coaches, principals and district supervisors in the school district.
+The head sample comprised counsellors, instructional coaches, principals and district supervisors in the school district.
 Until an initial group of teachers was created, one teacher was aimlessly nominated from each group.
-When 12 teachers were separately representing one teacher from each school in the district were nominated, the remaining teachers from all rankings were assigned in one group, and extra three names were represented for an overall of 15 teachers.
-A random sample of heads was selected from the group which was marked as leaders which involved principals, instructional coaches, and district supervisors.
+When 12 teachers were separately representing one teacher from each school in the district, the remaining teachers from all rankings were assigned to one group, and an extra three names were represented for an overall of 15 teachers.
+A random sample of heads was selected from the group, which was marked as leaders, which involved principals, instructional coaches, and district supervisors.
 Ten names were selected from the group.
-The total number of 25 teachers and leaders were assigned for the research.
+A total number of 25 teachers and leaders were assigned to the research.
 Teachers and leaders were communicated through e-mails and phone to plan a suitable time for the interviews.

-There were 64 students who were selected from the kindergarten unit.
+Sixty-four students were selected from the kindergarten unit.
 The names and contact numbers of 150 students were provided by the district in the quantitative stage.
 The cohort students were then contacted by the interviewer whose names, contact numbers and original elementary school; everything was attained from the board of education.
-The sample only represented those students who had graduated and who are late graduates.
+The sample only represented those students who had graduated and who were late graduates.

-Lastly, the section of the individual student was spoken with questions that concentrated on how students succeed, what students think about the late graduates.
+Lastly, the section on the individual student was spoken with questions that concentrated on how students succeed and what students think about the late graduates.
 To understand the late graduation info better, it was important to address late graduates.
-Questions were created based on the four foundations achievement and model that gave the student graduates opinion too.
-The questions which involved the foundation of the school were focused via questions about the school’s role in the success of students and what educationalists in the district could do to guarantee the success of students.
+Questions were created based on the four foundations’ achievements and models that gave the opinions of the student graduates, too.
+The questions which involved the foundation of the school were focused on questions about the school’s role in the success of students and what educationalists in the district could do to guarantee the success of students.

 Instrumentation

-The examination of the records of a cohort of students during the first phase of the research was done.
+The records of a cohort of students were examined during the first phase of the research.
 The University approved an IRB proposal, and the project was approved by the local school board.
 Meetings with the district principals, instructional supervisor, superintendent, and seven other community officials of the district were held to debate the relationship & the project to the objectives and goals of the district.

-Names of the students enrolled in the classes of kindergarten in the school year of 2015 were requested by the researcher.
+The researcher requested the names of the students enrolled in kindergarten classes in the school year 2015.
 Cumulative records of students were attained from the central office of the school district enrollment.
-School officials were contacted by the researcher to set up a reasonable time to go over and review the enrollment records of the students once all the permissions were granted.
+School officials were contacted by the researcher to set up a reasonable time to review the enrollment records of the students once all the permissions were granted.

 Data regarding father/mother/another status, ethnicity, educational outcomes, gender, and some grade retentions (e.g., homeschooled, moved, still enrolled, passed away, and graduate, dropout, etc.) were recorded in PASW (SPSS 18) on campus, through every appointment.
 The element of family (e.g., under the care of mother only, father only or other guardian), school factors such as (e.g., withdrawal status and number of grade retentions), and the individual student (e.g., gender, mobility, student, race) were all looked into for the research and obtaining the best results from it.
-This study consisted of two dependent variables which were late graduation and on time graduation although documentation of other delays of graduation statuses was also done.
-It was not only important to document the late graduation and on time graduation ranks but also, the other conditions of late graduation of students in the district area needed to be covered for an ample result to the research (Morrow &Villodas, 2017).
+This study consisted of two dependent variables, which were late graduation and on-time graduation, although documentation of other delays of graduation statuses was also done.
+It was important to document not only the late graduation and on-time graduation ranks but also the other conditions of late graduation of students in the district area, which needed to be covered for an ample amount of research (Morrow &Villodas, 2017).

-The researcher made several attempts to discover information on missing enrollment, once all the data was collected.
+The researcher made several attempts to discover information on missing enrollment once all the data was collected.
 The school district pupil personnel office assisted the investigator, and with their aid, many enrollment cards were found, but not all of the student information was attained.
-District staffs not returning registration cards to the correct location on time or not being filed correctly were some of the reasons due to which all the data was not attained.
+District staff not returning registration cards to the correct location on time or not being filed correctly were some of the reasons why all the data was not attained.

-Similarly, community element was a keen concern where students were asked regarding those difficulties that they usually face, along with community role that played a significant role to achieve high success and by the community how the basic dropping out concept is observed.
-Moreover, the individual element also focused regarding the student by getting them to force for driving graduate and about their success what they give confirmation.
+Similarly, the community element was a keen concern where students were asked regarding those difficulties that they usually face, along with community roles that played a significant role in achieving high success and the community how the basic dropping out concept is observed.
+Moreover, the individual element also focuses on the student by getting them to force for driving graduate and about their success what they give confirmation.

-Hence, the research questionnaire is also formulated for the students that were left fall that was same to the formulation of a graduate student.
-Similarly, the nature of questions was sensitive that the concerning students not gain the success within the high school, for participating in the research, the chances of similarity are increased.
-There were five different questions formulated based on the elements.
-The element of the school helped in collecting knowledge regarding retention of the grade and what could be done for students from falling out and gives them prevention.
-The individual and the community element of the student is focusing towards the reason about why students fall out within the country and community views of fall out of the students.
-The element family was also asked from the student as for how the perception of family is taken as the critical matter regarding fall out students (See the Appendix D for student fall out a questionnaire).
+Hence, the research questionnaire was also formulated for the students who were left fall, which was the same as the formulation for a graduate student.
+Similarly, the nature of the questions was sensitive, and the students did not gain success within the high school.
+By participating in the research, the chances of similarity increased.
+Five different questions were formulated based on the elements.
+The element of the school helped in collecting knowledge regarding retention of the grade and what could be done to prevent students from falling out and gives them prevention.
+The individual and the community elements of the student focus on the reason why students fall out within the country and community views of the fall out of the students.
+The element of family was also asked from the student as to how the perception of family is taken as a critical matter regarding fallout students (See Appendix D for student fall questionnaire).

 Validity

-For the research, all the concerning interviews taken from leaders, students dropout, student graduates and teachers were properly recorded and coded.
-In mix combination of numbers and letters, interviews were carefully given codes which help the researcher in responses tracking (such as certified teacher interviewee = CTI, administrator interviewee = ADMI, student dropout = SDI, and student graduate = SGI).
-In a systematic format, every question was analyzed in grouped responses format in which proper themes was presented for the asked question.
-For consisting accuracy perspective inner-cities high school district of Los Angeles students and educators are significant for research study validation perspective.
+For the research, all the interviews taken with leaders, student dropouts, student graduates and teachers were properly recorded and coded.
+In a mixed combination of numbers and letters, interviews were carefully given codes that helped the researcher in response tracking (such as certified teacher interviewee = CTI, administrator interviewee = ADMI, student dropout = SDI, and student graduate = SGI).
+In a systematic format, every question was analyzed in a grouped response format, and proper themes were presented for the questions asked.
+From an accuracy perspective, inner-cities high school district of Los Angeles students and educators are significant for the research study validation perspective.

 Reliability

-There were four different elements presented for qualitative research purpose.
-However, for the qualitative research, there is credibility, confirmability, dependability, and transferability presented according to researchers(Archambault, Janosz, Dupéré, Brault and Andrew, 2017).
+Four different elements were presented for qualitative research purposes.
+However, for qualitative research, there is credibility, confirmability, dependability, and transferability presented according to researchers(Archambault, Janosz, Dupéré, Brault and Andrew, 2017).
 Similarly, the research process is elaborated as a transparent and conformable perspective to the researcher.
-In this aspect, the research will be done in a clear manner.
-Moreover, the concerning data will be gathered and discussed in the coded system along with giving a copy of the system.
+In this aspect, the research will be done clearly.
+Moreover, the data will be gathered and discussed in the coded system, and a copy of the system will be given.

-Likewise, the research study is based on employing credibility in which different methods of research have been formulated for the study in which the research is done to identify the weaknesses in the study in a systematic format.
-For developing in depth understanding, the researcher used different ways.
-For validating the research in cross verification way, the researcher used triangulation that supports in recording the student data, background context, and different aspects.
+Likewise, the research study is based on employing credibility, in which different methods of research have been formulated for the study, and the research is done to identify the weaknesses in the study in a systematic format.
+To develop an in-depth understanding, the researcher used different ways.
+To validate the research in a cross-verification way, the researcher used triangulation that supports recording the student data, background context, and different aspects.
 As a part of the research study, the finding shows that the research is credible, believable, and trustworthy.
-The researcher used transferability with the concern of background aspect to validating the research.
-Similarly, it is important to increase transferability in the research which helps the researcher in making different assumptions and elaborating things in a careful way.
-According to the researcher, there is different transferability obligation presented in the study in natural aspect (Dallavis, 2011).
-By an inquiry audit, the dependability was determined.
+The researcher used transferability with the concern of background aspect to validate the research.
+Similarly, it is important to increase transferability in the research, which helps the researcher make different assumptions and elaborate on things in a careful way.
+According to the researcher, there are different transferability obligations presented in the study in terms of the natural aspect (Dallavis, 2011).
+An inquiry audit determined the dependability.
 For the current study, the researcher belongs to a native country and age of 24 years.
 He is a former student.
-Moreover, the researcher was not educator in the inner-cities high school district, but she feels that there are biases of almost 69 possibilities presented.
-However, the interviews findings were properly summed up.
-Afterwards, the consisting findings and its interpretations were reviewed, and feedback was received
+Moreover, the researcher was not an educator in the inner-cities high school district, but she feels that there are biases in the almost 69 possibilities presented.
+However, the interview findings were properly summed up.
+Afterwards, the consistent findings and their interpretations were reviewed, and feedback was received

 Data Collection and Management

-For all the groups, a format of the interview was chosen because of getting maximum information to be collected from respondent’s experiences.
-Therefore, the approach that was used named general interview format.
-For exploratory research, the semi-structured interview permits from 66 analytical essential questions.
-According to the research interview approach is used for development of the consisting questions.
+For all the groups, a format of the interview was chosen to get the maximum information to be collected from respondent’s experiences.
+Therefore, the approach that was used was named the general interview format.
+For exploratory research, the semi-structured interview permits 66 essential analytical questions.
+According to the research, the interview approach is used to develop the consisting questions.
 However, questions were made in open-ended shape.
-Within this approach, interviewers suggested from their self that “Just what about this thing is puzzling me?”
+Within this approach, interviewers suggested to themselves, “Just what about this thing puzzling me?”

-For the research, face to face interviews was conducted as per setting is done in natural perspective in the time of teacher’s planning or after passing hours of school so that no barrier occur for the respective administrators and teachers.
-For the leaders, their interviews were taken in their offices at school or in that classroom that was empty.
-For every interview, proper permission was taken before initiating any interview by the interviewer.
-For every person, the same method was used, and same questions were asked at the time of interview.
-If any of the respondents are not available, so the researcher reschedules the meeting as per their convenient date as he were sensitive as well as flexible in nature.
-Hence, the respondent had the opportunity to give additional comments after completion of the interview if things are not covered during the questions of the interview.
+For the research, face-to-face interviews were conducted as per setting and done in a natural perspective at the time of the teacher’s planning or after passing hours of school so that no barriers occur for the respective administrators and teachers.
+The leaders’ interviews were taken in their offices at school or in an empty classroom.
+For every interview, proper permission was obtained from the interviewer before initiating any interview.
+For every person, the same method was used, and the same questions were asked at the time of the interview.
+If any of the respondents were not available, the researcher rescheduled the meeting to a convenient date as he was sensitive and flexible.
+Hence, the respondent had the opportunity to give additional comments after completion of the interview if things were not covered during the questions of the interview.

-A total of 150 student’s names given by the board to the researcher in the time of 1997-1998 within the group of the cohort.
-These were belonging to the high school that shows schools of elementary for the research.
-Within the two different results, lists were made in which fall out and graduates phone numbers along with their names presented.
-However, fall out students were 45 and graduates were 105.
-For an interview, these graduates were called.
-If any of the respondent not interested for an interview, if the concerning student was not at home, or if the number was disconnected, all the things were carefully documented.
+A total of 150 students’ names were given by the board to the researcher in the time 1997-1998 within the group cohort.
+These belonged to the high school that shows elementary schools for the research.
+Within the two different results, lists were made in which fall out, and graduates’ phone numbers, along with their names, were presented.
+However, the number of fall-out students was 45, and the number of graduates was 105.
+These graduates were called for an interview.
+If any of the respondents were not interested in an interview, if the concerned student was not at home, or if the number was disconnected, all the things were carefully documented.
 On different days, these students were called out if earlier they were not presented at home.
-Till the time all the students were contacted via phone until any response is received.
-In the similar aspect, the fallout list of students was also proceeding.
+All the students were contacted via phone until any response was received.
+In a similar aspect, the fallout list of students also proceeded.
 Within the interview, a total of seventeen graduates agreed and responded.
-However, from 67 a total of 45 respondents participated those were a dropout.
-Same question in same order, every interview was done from each student.
-Total time was 15 minutes view telephonic interviews.
-Thus, the researcher took prior permission for interview recording purpose before initiating any question.
+However, from 67, a total of 45 respondents who participated were a dropout.
+The same questions were in the same order, and every interview was done with each student.
+The total time for telephonic interviews was 15 minutes.
+Thus, the researcher obtained prior permission to record the interview before initiating any questions.

 Data Analysis Procedures

-Various, crosstabs, statistical tests on the kindergarten cohort and descriptive statistics were attempted by the researcher, after entering all the data, with the help of the most recent installment of PASW (SPSS 18).
-Each elementary school was examined by the researcher by gender, grade retention, ethnicity, late graduation status and family situation through crosstabs.
+Various crosstabs, statistical tests on the kindergarten cohort and descriptive statistics were attempted by the researcher after entering all the data with the help of the most recent instalment of PASW (SPSS 18).
+The researcher examined each elementary school by gender, grade retention, ethnicity, late graduation status, and family situation through crosstabs.

-The district’s entire student kindergarten population was brought under examination to understand the bigger picture concerned with the late graduation status of students.
+The district’s entire student kindergarten population was brought under examination to understand the bigger picture of the late graduation status of students.
 Students may have passed away, moved out of the school district, graduated on time, graduated late or transferred to the home school.
 What variables are statistically and correlated relevant with students graduating in the inner-city school district of Los Angeles?
 Similarly, what variables are statistically & correlatedly significant with students graduating late?
-The code of late graduates initially consisted of the following variables, the graduate, and late graduate but the variables needed to be re-coded.
-Then for the late graduate code, a dummy variable was put into place, and similarly for the graduate code a separate variable was put into place (i.e., late graduate = 0 and graduate = 1).
-All of the data was run through the Chi Square test for independence.
-To examine differences in categorical variables this statistical test is most commonly used.
-When frequency data has been collected to determine how well a normal distribution fits an observed frequency distribution a nonparametric inferential test is used, this test is known as the Chi Square test for independence.
+The code of late graduates initially consisted of the following variables: the graduate and late graduate, but the variables needed to be re-coded.
+Then, for the late graduate code, a dummy variable was put into place, and similarly, for the graduate code, a separate variable was put into place (i.e., late graduate = 0 and graduate = 1).
+All of the data was run through the Chi-Square test for independence.
+This statistical test is most commonly used to examine differences in categorical variables.
+When frequency data has been collected to determine how well a normal distribution fits an observed frequency distribution, a nonparametric inferential test is used; this test is known as the Chi-Square test for independence.
 The two categorical variables are analyzed, and implications are made about the existence of a relation between them by the test.

-To understand the quantitative findings better a deeper investigation was needed, even though a wealth of information was provided by the results of the quantitative findings.
-Valuable insight was discovered when the focus was shifted to the four variables which constitute to student success concerning late graduation status, grade retention, mobility, gender, family status and race, but additional questions are also raised by the results which can be answered only through qualitative research.
+To understand the quantitative findings better, a deeper investigation was needed, even though the results of the quantitative findings provided a wealth of information.
+Valuable insight was discovered when the focus was shifted to the four variables which constitute student success concerning late graduation status, grade retention, mobility, gender, family status and race, but additional questions are also raised by the results, which can be answered only through qualitative research.
 As an example, why did one school have more late graduations occur than another school in its area?
-Another example can be retention of grades almost always resulted in a student inevitably graduating late, why?
-By looking through the lens of the four elements which attribute to the success of a student, building on the theory of achievement and based on the findings of this study, researchers discovered more open-ended questions which better informed them while the perceptions of school leaders, graduates, late graduates, and teachers were also attempted to be highlighted.
+Another example is that retention of grades almost always results in a student inevitably graduating late.
+Why?
+By looking through the lens of the four elements which contribute to the success of a student, building on the theory of achievement and based on the findings of this study, researchers discovered more open-ended questions which better informed them while the perceptions of school leaders, graduates, late graduates, and teachers were also attempted to be highlighted.

 Ethical Considerations

-Studies involving human subjects are supposed to be completed under the federal and institutional ethical guidelines.
-This is ascertained by the Institutional Review Board (or IRB).
-Even though this study may be exempted from the review by the IRB on the basis of the fact that it is within the acceptable educational settings and normal educational practices are in place, it still falls under the domain that needs the Internal Research Review Board (i.e., IRRB) consent (Isik-Ercan, 2010; Thornberg, 2014; Worrell, 2014).
+Studies involving human subjects are supposed to be completed under federal and institutional ethical guidelines.
+This is ascertained by the Institutional Review Board (IRB).
+Even though this study may be exempted from the review by the IRB on the basis of the fact that it is within acceptable educational settings and normal educational practices are in place, it still falls under the domain that needs the Internal Research Review Board (i.e., IRRB) consent (Isik-Ercan, 2010; Thornberg, 2014; Worrell, 2014).
 The researcher will ensure that only anonymous and no-risk surveys and observations will be done.
-In case any identifying information is needed, this will be confidential and will not be included in the final report (Bosworth et al., 2011).
+If any identifying information is needed, this will be confidential and will not be included in the final report (Bosworth et al., 2011).

 The researcher will ensure that they follow the ethical standards established by the American Psychological Association.
-They are six in total, and they include competence, integrity, scientific and professional responsibility, respect for the dignity and the rights of the participants, concern for their welfare, as well as having a social responsibility.
-About competence, the researcher will attempt only the work that they are competent to undertake.
+There are six in total, and they include competence, integrity, scientific and professional responsibility, respect for the dignity and the rights of the participants, concern for their welfare, and having a social responsibility.
+Regarding competence, the researcher will only attempt the work that they are competent to undertake.
 On integrity, they will be honest and fair regarding their professional cooperation with others.
-There will be scientific and professional responsibility, and this is where high-standards of professional behavior will be maintained.
-Respecting the dignity and rights of others involve the right to confidentiality.
-The concern for others will involve coming up with the work that facilitates the bridging of the gaps in research, and this is closely related to social responsibility where the researcher will meet this code by using their skills to the benefit of the society (Meral& Turnbull, 2014).
+There will be scientific and professional responsibility, and this is where high standards of professional behaviour will be maintained.
+Respecting the dignity and rights of others involves the right to confidentiality.
+The concern for others will involve coming up with the work that facilitates the bridging of the gaps in research, and this is closely related to social responsibility, where the researcher will meet this code by using their skills to the benefit of society (Meral& Turnbull, 2014).

 Limitations and Delimitations